Los Angeles Children's Chorus

-Los Angeles Children's Chorus (LACC) is a children's choral youth organisation based in Los Angeles.
+Los Angeles Children's Chorus (LACC) is a children's choral youth organization based in Los Angeles.
 LACC has appeared in more than 300 performances with such organizations as the Los Angeles Opera, Los Angeles Philharmonic, Los Angeles Master Chorale, Hollywood Bowl Orchestra, and Los Angeles Chamber Orchestra.

 Since its founding in 1986, LACC has educated more than 2,200 young singers.
 It includes over 400 choristers divided into seven ensembles and two introductory programs, from more than 60 communities across the greater Los Angeles area.
 Members rehearse once or twice weekly, with weekly musicianship classes and regular performances with the Chorus.

 Repertoire covers a spectrum of musical genres including established classical works, art songs, American jazz pieces and spirituals, and arrangements of folk songs from around the world.

 About

-Los Angeles Children's Chorus was founded by Rebecca Thompson in 1986.
+Los Angeles Children's Chorus was founded by Rebecca Thompson and Stephanie Mowery in 1986.
 It has office and rehearsal space in Pasadena Presbyterian Church.

-LACC has performed with the Los Angeles Philharmonic in such works as Mahler's Third Symphony, Orff's Carmina Burana, Adams’ El Niño, Mendelssohn's Midsummer Night's Dream, Stravinsky's Persephone, and Bernstein's Mass under conductors Esa-Pekka Salonen, André Previn, and Marin Alsop.
+LACC has performed with the Los Angeles Philharmonic in such works as Mahler's Third Symphony, Orff's Carmina Burana, Adams' El Niño, Mendelssohn's Midsummer Night's Dream, Stravinsky's Persephone, and Bernstein's Mass under conductors Esa-Pekka Salonen, André Previn, and Marin Alsop.
 The choir sings with the Los Angeles Master Chorale under Grant Gershon and with the Hollywood Bowl Orchestra under the direction of John Mauceri and Leonard Slatkin.
-In 2011, Concert Choir performed in the premiere of world-renowned conductor, Esa-Pekka Salonen's, composition of Dona Nobis Pacem at the Walt Disney Concert Hall in LA.
+In 2011, Concert Choir performed in the premiere of world-renowned conductor Esa-Pekka Salonen's composition of "Dona nobis pacem" at the Walt Disney Concert Hall.
 LACC also performs on occasion with the Pasadena Symphony, the Los Angeles Chamber Orchestra, and Southwest Chamber Music Orchestra.

 In addition to their contracted performances, LACC presents its own annual Winter and Spring Concerts.
 The Chorus performs compositions that range from established works by classical composers to contemporary arrangements of folk songs from around the world.
 The Chorus presents new compositions written specifically for children's voices.
-Works performed by LACC's Concert Choir include Britten's Missa Brevis and Ceremony of Carols, Faure's Messe Basse, and Dancing Day by John Rutter.
-In June 2000, LACC produced its first children's opera, Benjamin Britten’s Noye's Fludde (Noah's Flood).
+Works performed by LACC's Concert Choir include Benjamin Britten's Missa Brevis and A Ceremony of Carols, Gabriel Faure's Messe basse, and Dancing Day by John Rutter.
+In June 2000, LACC produced its first children's opera, Benjamin Britten's Noye's Fludde (Noah's Flood).
 Eighty choristers joined with the Orchestra da Camera of the Colburn School and three adult singer/actors.